Mamasapano clash: In popular culture

-The story of two of the 44 members of the special forces killed in the massacre of Mamasapano, Maguindanao, was narrated in two special episodes of the anthology series Maalaala Mo Kaya.
-The first episode dealt the life of Police Chief Inspector John Garry Erana, starring Coco Martin, while the latter told the story of Police Senior Inspector Rennie Tayrus starring Ejay Falcon.
+The story of two of the 44 members of the special forces killed in Mamasapano was narrated in two special episodes of the anthology series Maalaala Mo Kaya.
+The first episode dealt the life of Police Chief Inspector John Garry Erana, starring Coco Martin (which became the motivational subject to act his role in Ang Probinsyano), while the latter told the story of Police Senior Inspector Rennie Tayrus starring Ejay Falcon.

 The story of PO3 John Lloyd Sumbilla was narrated in an episode of Wish Ko Lang starring Alden Richards, while the stories of Ephraim Meija and Nicky DC Nacino were narrated in separate episodes of Magpakailanman starring Dennis Trillo and Rocco Nacino respectively.

 The opening sequence of London Has Fallen briefly mentions "a national day of mourning in the Philippines, after 44 police commandos were killed in the line of duty when an anti-terror operation went wrong", making it look like the antagonist of the film had links to the incident.

-Two feature films based on the incident are planned to be released.
-Oplan Exodus: SAF 44 – For God and Country, produced by and starring E.R.
-Ejercito and directed by Enzo Williams, is slated for release in December 2021.
-Mamasapano: Now It Can Be Told, directed by Lawrence Fajardo and starring Edu Manzano, Juan Rodrigo, Gerald Santos, Kuya Manzano and Rez Cortez, is currently being produced.
+Two feature films based on the incident have been produced, with one already released.
+Mamasapano: Now It Can Be Told, directed by Lawrence Fajardo and starring Edu Manzano, Juan Rodrigo, Gerald Santos, Kuya Manzano and Rez Cortez, was released on Christmas Day of 2022.
+An upcoming film, Motherland, directed by Brillante Mendoza, will premiere at the 28th Busan International Film Festival in October 2024.
+A third film, Oplan Exodus: SAF 44 – For God and Country, produced by and starring E.R.
+Ejercito and directed by Enzo Williams, was slated for release in December 2021 but is currently in development hell.